nowakowski-damian/SingleRent/README.md

 <img src="imgs/splash.png" width="45%" height="45%" hspace="10" vspace="10" />
 </div>

-SingleRent is sample Android application created for vehicle rental purposes.
+SingleRent is an sample Android application created for vehicle rental purposes.
 It helps to manage all the processes connected with automatic rental, such as:
 * finding available vehicle
 * making reservation
 * starting rental
 * finishing rental

 Application provides registration and login form as well.